niell-ion/crossing-docs/docs/crossing_maintenance.md

-## Before Towing
+### Towing

-* Check leveling and tounge jack lubrication.
+* Check leveling and tongue jack lubrication.

 * Check tire air pressure.

+* Fully retract leveling jacks using the crank, and attach the pin to secure jacks in highest location.

+* Ensure that leveling jacks are pinned at the highest hole location before moving the trailer to avoid damage to equipment.

+* Only use tongue jack during towing.